 Student Support Coordinator

-The support structure is designed to provide support to students with learning and medical needs.
-Nicole Boerma, the school’s Student Support Coordinator (SSC), support assistants and teachers meet frequently, ensuring the school has a responsive approach to individual students.
+The support structure is designed to provide support to students with learning, socio-emotional and medical needs.
+Primary Student Support Coordinator (SSC), Nicole Boerma, frequently meets with support assistants and classroom teachers, ensuring the school has a responsive approach to individual students.

 The SSC endeavours to monitor and support students with difficulties.
 This role includes:

-- Overseeing all learning support within the school
+- Overseeing all support (learning, socio-emotional and medical needs) within the school

 - Supporting teachers in helping students with more complex issues